Director, Global Employment Policy & Special Initiatives, U.S. Chamber of Commerce

 Notably, over the past 24 years there has been an increase in the U.S. labor force’s education levels.
 The share of individuals holding Bachelor's degrees and advanced degrees has steadily expanded, rising by 7 and 5 percentage points respectively, from 1992 to 2016.

-Recent years have seen fluctuations in labor force participation rates among groups with varying educational attainment.
+In recent years, fluctuations in labor force participation rates among groups with varying educational attainment have occurred.
 The labor force participation rate for those without a high school diploma has remained relatively stable.
 However, participation declined by 3.1% for those with Bachelor's degrees or higher, declined by 5.1% for those with some college or an associate degree, and declined by 4.5% for high school graduates.

 The workforce will need new skills